 Step 2.
 Installing Oracle Java.

-Installing Java in Ubuntu 17.04 is almost similar to the installing Java in the previous version of Ubuntu such as Ubuntu 16.04:
+Installing Java in Ubuntu 17.04 is almost similar to installing Java in the previous version of Ubuntu such as Ubuntu 16.04:

 apt-get install default-jre apt-get install default-jdk